wol-e/python_ml_benchmarks/README.md

 # python_ml_benchmarks
-Some system benchmarks for ML
+Some system benchmarks for machine learning and deepl learning